Finding branch-decompositions of matroids, hypergraphs, and more: The key step of the algorithm

-For a node $v$ of $T$, let $\V_v$ be the set of all elements of $\V$ associated with $v$ and its descendants by $\L$.
-The \emph{boundary space} $B_v$ at $v$ is defined as $B_v=\spn{\V_v}\cap \spn{\V-\V_v}$.
-Later, we shall encode partial branch-decompositions with respect to the boundary spaces of a given branch-decomposition $(T,\L)$.
-For this, we need to know $B_v$ in advance.
-Moreover, the information relating the boundary space at a node and at its parent node will be necessary, which is captured by the notion of a \emph{transcript}.
-This section provides an exposition on how to represent the boundary spaces, to do basic computations on subspaces and to compute a transcript in order to achieve the running time claimed in Theorem~\ref{thm:summary-brw}.
+Meanwhile, we need to know $B_v$ for each node~$v$ of a given branch-decomposition $(T^b,\L^b)$ in advance.
+Moreover, the information relating the boundary space at a node and at its parent node will be necessary, which is captured by the notion of a \emph{transcript}, which will be introduced in Subsection~\ref{subsec:transcript}.
+After Subsection~\ref{subsec:transcript}, we are ready to present the key step of our algorithm for \textsc{Branch-Width Compression} in Subsection~\ref{subsec:computing}.
+We postpone all proofs of properties to later sections and focus on presenting the algorithm.